Azure/azure-quickstart-templates/301-jenkins-aks-zero-downtime-deployment/README.md

    blank page after the server redirection, add a trailing slash `/` to the redirected address in the address bar.

-1. Go back to your Jenkins master dashboard, you should see a job **AKS Kubernetes Blue-green Deployment**.
+1. Go back to your Jenkins master dashboard, you should see a job **AKS Kubernetes Blue/green Deployment**.
 1. Click the job, on the left panel click **Build with Parameters**, Choose a Tomcat version that is to be rolled into production.
 Initially, both the blue and green environments were setup with the version `7`, so we can try `8` or `9`.